FabienD/docker-stack/README.md

 ## "dctl" cli vs "docker compose" ?

-With **dctl**, we relies on **a config file**, no need to have started or stopped containers of a docker-compose file to see and manage them, they are known. dctl use docker compose internaly, it's a wrapper around docker compose, so you can use all docker compose commands and arguments.
+With **dctl**,

+- no need to be in the project folder,
+- no need to know new commands and arguments, "dclt" use the same ones as docker compose, you won't be lost,

+With **dctl**, you can manage your project from everywhere in your terminal.

 [![asciicast](https://asciinema.org/a/7VwsLtJmxzZ2HCkbim3kUQ21e.svg)](https://asciinema.org/a/7VwsLtJmxzZ2HCkbim3kUQ21e)